MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/manage-your-hardware-submissions.md

 ## Extension ID are automatically registered for your extension INF upon submission

-When you submit an Extension INF to be signed, we will automatically try and register the Extension ID with your account.
-If the Extension ID is already registered we will display a message saying it's already in use and to use a different ID.
+When you submit an Extension INF to be signed, we will attempt to automatically register the Extension ID with your account.
+If the Extension ID is already registered, a message will display stating that the ID is already in use and to use a different one.
 See [Using an extension INF file](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/using-an-extension-inf-file) for more information about specifying an ExtensionID in your INF.

 Note that in your submissions, you may only use ExtensionIDs that are registered to your account.